-EPE has a short-term capacity need of 40 MW in 2022 that grows to 90 MW in 2024 and a long-term resource need of 175,000 MWh of additional renewable energy annually, including associated REC's, and 90-110 MW of capacity resources for its 2025 summer peak (project capacity/size is dependent on project characteristics and type) to reliably meet its New Mexico customer load requirements and comply with EPE's RPS and REA requirements.
-It is understood that proposals may not explicitly match the 90-110 MW range, and EPE will evaluate proposals to identify the most cost-effective resources or combination of resources that meet the requirements.
-EPE may choose to not consider proposals that are significantly greater than the current capacity and renewable energy needs depending on whether the proposals offer benefit to customers.
-EPE will consider proposals under 90 MW in combination with other viable proposals submitted that aggregate to the 90 MW capacity need and provide the optimal resource mix.
-EPE will consider a combination of viable proposals of those submitted that aggregate to the 175,000 MWh of renewable energy per year beginning in 2025.
+EPE has a short-term capacity need of 100-125 MW in the 2022-2024 timeframe and a long-term resource need of an additional 75-100 MW for a total of 175-225 MW of capacity resources for its 2025 summer peak (project capacity/size is dependent on project characteristics and type) to reliably meet its Texas customer load requirements.
+It is understood that proposals may not explicitly match the 175-225-MW range, and EPE will evaluate proposals to identify the most cost-effective resources or combination of resources that meet the requirements.
+EPE may choose to not consider proposals that are significantly greater than the current capacity needs depending on whether the proposals offer benefit to customers.
+EPE will consider proposals under 175 MW in combination with other viable proposals submitted that aggregate to the 175-MW capacity need and provide the optimal resource mix.
 EPE has a summer peaking load and will evaluate energy or energy and capacity proposals based on their summer output profiles.
 EPE's evaluation will include a review of expected annual output profiles and dispatchability of the proposals to determine their ability to maintain reliability and provide flexibility for balancing year-round.
 Resources with the flexibility to be used in multiple applications including, but not limited to, providing capacity for peak-usage times, economic dispatch in real-time markets, intra-hour balancing, and contingency reserves are anticipated to demonstrate higher values in EPE modeling.
 While short-term availability must be satisfied by the proposals, competitive resources with the ability to also support EPE's long-term portfolio needs will be evaluated more favorably.
 Additionally, EPE anticipates a higher value for resources that will help integrate and firm its increasing portfolio of variable energy resources.
 Furthermore, to quantify the capacity contribution of different energy resource types, EPE will also evaluate proposals based on the effective load carrying capability ("ELCC") of the resource(s).
 The ELCC of each resource type will feed into EPE's resource portfolio analyses and help serve as a basis for ensuring resource adequacy.
-EPE's goal of having an appropriate level of resource adequacy is important to provide both reliable and affordable service for its New Mexico customers.
+EPE's goal of having an appropriate level of resource adequacy is important to provide both reliable and affordable service for its Texas customers.

-EPE presently has an adequate amount of baseload generation with its 633 MW ownership share of nuclear generation at the Palo Verde Generating Station.
+EPE presently has an adequate amount of baseload generation with its 633-MW ownership share of nuclear generation at the Palo Verde Generating Station.
 Additional baseload generation may not be conducive to integration with EPE's existing resource mix.
 EPE also currently has five existing quick-start combustion turbines.
 A proposal's resource flexibility for dispatch and ramping will also be considered to determine the necessary portfolio mix.